boisgera/pygfx-demo/README.md

 pixi run
 ```

-to get a list of all available demos, then execute
+to get the list of available demos, then execute

 ```bash
 pixi run DEMO_NAME
 ```

-to run it.
+to run your selected demo.